Signed in as:

 It was beautiful.

-The integrative world seems to feel uncomfortable with progressive illness and end of life care, while the palliative medicine world doesn’t fully embrace complementary modalities.
-There aren’t many physicians who are comfortable with both domains, and I realized that the world needs more integrative palliative physicians.
-Additionally, those physicians need the skills to attend to their own wellbeing so that they can care effectively for their patients without becoming depleted.
+Some in the integrative world feel uncomfortable with progressive illness and end of life care, and many in the palliative medicine world doesn’t fully embrace complementary modalities.
+There aren’t many physicians or clinicians who are comfortable with both domains, and I realized that the world needs more integrative palliative clinicians.
+Additionally, these clinicians need the skills to attend to their own wellbeing so they can care effectively for their patients without becoming depleted.
+Integrative palliative care requires deep empathy and compassion, so preventing compassion fatigue is critical.

 Thus, the Integrative Palliative Institute (IPI) was born!